sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 The idea is that you can take inner products between high dimensional feature vectors and evaluate that inner product very cheaply.
 And then, we can turn our algorithms into operating only in terms of these inner products.

-We define the kernel function of two feature vectors (two different data pairs) applied to a a given $\phi$ transformation the dot product of the transformed feature vectors of the two data:
+We define the kernel function of two feature vectors (two different data pairs) applied to a a given $\phi$ transformation as the dot product of the transformed feature vectors of the two data:

 $k(x,x';\phi)\in \mathbb{R^+} = \phi(x) \cdot \phi(x')$